 It’s Saturday night and Jim and I have a babysitter.
 I suppose we should check to see what movies are showing.
 This is the time for our weekly date.
 (A few years ago we realized that unless we actually scheduled time together to nurture our relationship with the same priority that we make work appointments, it too often slipped through the cracks of our busy lives.)

 But wait a minute; if we pay the babysitter, we won’t have enough money left for a movie, much less the inflated costs of popcorn and pop.
 Even more importantly, we remind each other that our purpose for this time together is to reconnect with each other.
 Staring at a screen would take the focus away from each other.
-Sure, sometimes there are top-notch movies that have sparked some excellent conversation afterwards, but tonight, the choices were mostly horror movies, inane comedies, or low budget sex films.
-Oh yes, we could rent a video and play it at home where the drinks are cheap, but we already had the babysitter and were anxious to get out of the house and away from the children.
+Sure, sometimes there are top-notch movies that have sparked some excellent conversation afterward, but tonight, the choices were mostly horror movies, inane comedies, or low-budget sex films.
+Oh yes, we could watch a movie at home where the drinks are cheap, but we already had the babysitter and were anxious to get out of the house and away from the children.

 Situations like the above have prompted us to explore other kinds of “dates” and I’d like to share some of our more successful ones with you.
 Although our budget isn’t always this tight, I’ll focus on free or inexpensive dates since most people are pretty familiar with the traditional dinner out or going to a play.

 - Go to a local park or place of nature.
 Bring a blanket and a snack.
 In greater Cincinnati, we are blessed with spots along the Ohio River.
 Watch the lights along the river and talk.